 How do you use a MIDI foot controller?

-When setting up a MIDI foot controller, first consider its usage instructions.
+When setting up a foot controller, first consider its usage instructions.
 The specific instructions tend to differ between various controllers – but there are a few basics that apply to the majority of these devices.